-The IMO has a target to reduce GHG emissions by 50% in 2050.
-This can't be achieved with the low sulfur fuel and so has encouraged innovation in alternative fuels.
-IMO has also been planning other technical and operational measures in order to meet emission targets.
-Alternative fuels like LPG and methanol are mainly used on vessels carrying these as cargo.
-However, LNG is used as a fuel in LNG vessels and also in other vessels.
-Hydrogen and ammonia are in the initial stages of development as a marine fuel.
-LNG is expected to remain as a preferred alternative fuel in the near to medium term due to its availability.
-However, LNG is still a fossil fuel and is unable to meet IMO 2050 decarbonization target and methane slips continue to be a heavily debated issue.
-Another drawback is that LNG propulsion requires an LNG capable engine which, would require additional capex and increased fuel storage space.
-Biofuel could emerge as a preferred alternative fuel because of its successful trials, especially considering that no major modification of engine is needed, and therefore, no significant additional capex is required.
+The IMO has set a target to reduce GHG emissions by 50% in 2050, which cannot be achieved with low-sulfur fuel and so has encouraged innovation in alternative fuels.
+The IMO has also been planning other technical and operational measures in order to meet emission targets.
+Alternative fuels like LPG and methanol are mainly used on vessels carrying these as cargo while LNG is used as a fuel in LNG vessels and also in other vessels.
+Since hydrogen and ammonia are in the initial stages of development as marine fuel, LNG is expected to remain the preferred alternative fuel in the near-to-medium term due to its availability.
+However, LNG is still a fossil fuel and is unable to meet the IMO 2050 decarbonization target.
+Another drawback is that LNG propulsion requires an LNG-capable engine which would need additional capex and increased fuel storage space.
+Biofuel is another potential alternative because it requires no major modification of engine, and therefore, no significant additional capex.